Counseling

 The mission of the Club Hill Elementary Counseling Program is to provide a proactive, comprehensive, and developmentally appropriate program to support students’ academic, personal/social needs, and career goals so that they become successful and lifelong learners in a diverse and changing world.

-Supporting student success in a diverse and evolving society
+Supporting student success in a diverse and evolving society, one student at a time.

 What can my counselor do for me?